How do active noise-cancelling headphones work? Are they worth it?

 (Image credit: Future)

-Short answer: with two or more tiny microphones on the outer housing of the headphones that "listen" to the noise around you and quickly create a mirror image of the compression and rarefaction of the air (i.e. external sound).
+The short answer: two or more tiny microphones on the outer housing of the headphones' earcups "listen" to the noise around you and quickly create a mirror image of the compression and rarefaction of the air (i.e. external sound).

 Too much too soon?
 Let's expand.
 Disregard the sound coming from your headphones and going into your ears for a minute.
 Focus on the sounds outside them – and all around you.

-We can think of the soundwaves around us like peaks and troughs, or ripples in a pond.
-Aeroplane engine noise is an ideal example since the thrum you hear in the cabin is typically a soundwave of constant amplitude – the height of the peaks and the depths of the troughs is largely continuous.
+We can think of the sound waves around us like peaks and troughs, or ripples in a pond.
+Aeroplane engine noise is an ideal example since the thrum you hear in the cabin is typically a soundwave of constant amplitude – the height of the peaks and the depths of the troughs are largely continuous.

 Understood at the back?
 Good work.
 Back to your active noise-cancelling headphones and your upcoming train journey.
 Toggle ANC on and the tiny microphones on your headphones pick up that irksome engine thrum.
 This is then quickly measured by the headphones' internal electronics to produce an opposite sound, which is fed into your ears.
 If the tech does a good job, all you'll hear is the chug of the train fading into nothingness.

-Try it out and you'll find that there's a second or so between switching ANC on and hearing it kick in.
+Try it out and you'll find that there is a second or so between switching ANC on and hearing it kick in.
 That delay is the time it takes for your headphones to listen to the noise that needs cancelling, process it and produce the appropriate 'anti-wave'.

 More advanced (read: more expensive) noise-cancelling headphones actually use a larger number of these small microphones to pick up external sounds, in a bid to more accurately determine which sounds need to be cancelled and which you might want to still hear.

 Noise cancelling at this level can sometimes be supplied with its own app.
-The Bowers & Wilkins PX7, for example, do a top of job of customising the external sounds you want to hear.
-This particular model boasts 'office', 'flight' and 'city' environment filters, as well as a 'voice pass-through' slider to customise how much you want to hear the person sat next to you, from 'off' (not at all, thanks) to 'amplified'.
-The Bose Noise Cancelling Headphones 700 have 11 levels of noise-cancelling intensity to suit your needs.
+The Bowers & Wilkins Px8, for example, do a top job of customising the external sounds you want to hear.
+This particular model boasts 'office', 'flight' and 'city' environment filters, as well as a 'voice pass-through' (Transparency) slider to customise how much you want to hear the person sitting next to you, from 'off' (not at all, thanks) to 'amplified'.
+The veteran Bose Noise Cancelling Headphones 700 have 11 levels of noise-cancelling intensity to suit your needs, while their successors, the QuietComfort Ultra Headphones, let you select from modes (of ANC combined with sound settings) as well as create your own custom filter.

 It's all done with the same antiphase calibration technology, and it's all pretty impressive.